Minolta Uniomat II rangefinder camera

-This is a 35mm rangefinder camera which was made by Minolta between about 1961 and 1963.
+This is a look at the Minolta Uniomat II, a 35mm rangefinder camera which was made by Minolta between about 1961 and 1963.

 It is a simple, light cell driven, match-needle exposure camera with a rangefinder focus system and flash synchronisation.
 In size and weight it is similar to the yashica MG-1 which was made a few years later, but with a simpler, battery-less operation.